When and how do I post a job description?

 How do I evaluate and interview students?

-You should review applications as they come in throughout January and February rather than holding them all until late in the application process.
+You should review applications as they come in rather than holding them all until late in the application process.
 Most students apply to several jobs, and many of the best applicants are chosen early.
 Also, in our experience, many applications are submitted in the final two weeks.
 We encourage you to interview all applicants, as any positive personal contact they have with a Denver employer will contribute to their perception of Denver as a place of potential employment opportunities.
-You may change the status of each student’s application by logging in to the CLIMB website.

 How do I extend an offer to a student?

-To extend an offer to a student, log in to the CLIMB website and issue a Commitment Letter for that student.
-When you submit the information through the website, it will be emailed to the Program Coordinator, who will then forward it to the student.
+To extend an offer to a student, please make a verbal or emailed offer then follow up with a Commitment Letter for that student on company letter head.
 The student is expected to reply within 48 hours, and their position in the CLIMB program is not reserved until they complete and submit their portion of the Commitment Letter.
 Of course, it is ideal to call the student and discuss your offer, but both parties must also complete this Commitment Letter process.

 Is there a cost to participate?

 There is only a cost for employers who hire a student that participates in the CLIMB program.
 Employers who post a job description but do not hire a student are not charged.
-Employers pay students at least $400 per week, paid bi-weekly.
-For-profit employers pay an additional $2,000 and non-profit employers pay an additional $1,000 to cover the cost of housing at the Campus Village and civic, social, and educational components as well as program administration.
-The $6,000 total for for-profit employers translates to approximately $15 per hour; the $5,000 sum for non-profit employers translates to approximately $13 per hour.
-Special arrangements can be made for employers who wish to pay students more.
+Employers pay students at least $460 per week, paid bi-weekly.
+For-profit employers pay an additional $2,500 and non-profit employers pay an additional $1,500 to cover the cost of housing at the Campus Village and civic, social, and educational components as well as program administration.
+The $7,100 total for for-profit employers translates to approximately $18 per hour; the $6,100 sum for non-profit employers translates to approximately $15 per hour.
+Employers are encouraged to pay rate that is competitive in their specific industry, which is many cases is well above the minimum rate suggested here.

 What is the program schedule and the student work schedule?